Jwely/pivpr/texdocs/README.md

 # tex
 Repository contains LaTeX markup files that are used to build my thesis document.
-Built using .
-Compilation of figures into publishable PDF documents requres [TexStudio](http://texstudio.sourceforge.net/) on a [MikTex](http://miktex.org/) compiler.
+Compilation of figures into publishable PDF documents requres a version of Tex.
+I used [TexStudio](http://texstudio.sourceforge.net/) on a [MikTex](http://miktex.org/) compiler.